 Interpretive Services and Accessibility

 Interpreters also are available to those with sight, speech, and hearing impairments.
-Group Health provides free professional sign language and tactile interpreters for those with speech and hearing impairments, as well as Braille translations of certain print materials.
+Kaiser Permanente provides free professional sign language and tactile interpreters for those with speech and hearing impairments, as well as Braille translations of certain print materials.

 Many of our providers are bilingual.
 When searching for a provider in our Provider Directory, you can narrow your search results by selecting a preferred language.